isaacs/blog.izs.me/src/posts/2015/10/phases-of-database-love/index.md

 <p>This database is just what I&rsquo;ve been looking for!
 It has all the features I need!
 It&rsquo;s open source, actively maintained, and the documentation is so extensive!</p>

+<p>This is the most fun I've had since putting together that gokart as a kid!</p>

 <p>I can&rsquo;t wait to put it into production! &lt;3 &lt;3 &lt;3</p>

 <h3>Self Doubt</h3>